cozy/cozy-home-v2/README.md

 ## Hack

-To be hacked, the Cozy Home dev environment requires that a CouchDB instance and a Cozy Data System instance are running.
-Then you can start the Cozy Home this way:
+To be hacked, the Cozy Home dev environment requires that a CouchDB instance and a Cozy Data System instance are running, as furbish by the development VM.

+First, clone the repo:

     git clone https://github.com/cozy/cozy-home.git
-    node server.js
+    cd cozy-home
+    npm install
+    cd client
+    npm install

+Then, you should use tools that monitor your changes so you can reload your workflow without any pain:

+    npm install -g nodemon brunch coffee-script

+To launch a development-aware processes:

+1. in a terminal, launch `nodemon server.coffee --ignore client/`
+2. in another terminal, launch the frontend assets build tool `cd client && brunch -w`

+You can now point your browser to http://localhost:9103 to access your dev instance.

+## Build

 Each modification requires a new build, here is how to run a build: